 Well we didn't know about the first ten years or so . . . but the remaining nine or possibly ten were good ones: of that I am sure.

-Ezra and I rescued Una from the S.P.A (dog's home) in Narbonne, on a freezing grey day in Feburuary a couple of years after we moved to France.
-Mark was away in the UK and we were in the middle of an interminable school holiday: sleet, cold house, cabin fever: Well we could just go and look at dogs, not get one, just look.
+Ezra and I rescued Una from the S.P.A (dog's home) in Narbonne, on a miserable grey day in Feburuary a couple of years after we moved to France.
+Mark was away in the UK and we were in the middle of an interminable school holiday: sleet, friends away, cabin fever: Well we could just go and look at dogs . . . not get one, just look.
 Mark had never been keen on the idea, but he was in a warm office of the conservatoire in Birmingham, not trying to occupy a bored six year old in a freezing house.

-So we went — just to have a look and came back with an Italian greyhound with a withered leg.
+So we went - just to have a look, but came back with an Italian greyhound with a withered leg.
 I didn't spot the leg problem as she moved so fast when let out of the cage.
-Anyway, so what.
+Anyway, so what?
 She had a sweet temperament and wonderful ears with complex movement mechanisms.

 Then we took her home, watched the cat inflate with surprise and wondered how Mark would react on his return.